 Remote Provisioning Scan Capabilities Get

-The Remote Provisioning Scan Capabilities Get message is an acknowledged message used by the Remote Provisioning Client to get the value of the Remote Provisioning Max Scanned Items state (see Section 4.2.22.
+The Remote Provisioning Scan Capabilities Get message is an acknowledged message used by the Remote Provisioning Client to get the value of the Remote Provisioning Scan Capabilities state (see Section 4.2.22.

 The response to a Remote Provisioning Scan Capabilities Get message is a Remote Provisioning Scan Capabilities Status message (see Section 4.3.4.6).